List of Germans relocated to the US via Operation Paperclip

 Operation Paperclip was a secret United States intelligence program in which more than 1,600 German scientists, engineers, and technicians were taken from the former Nazi Germany to the U.S. for government employment after the end of World War II in Europe, between 1945 and 1959.
 Conducted by the Joint Intelligence Objectives Agency (JIOA), it was largely carried out by special agents of the U.S. Army's Counterintelligence Corps (CIC).
-Many of these Germans were former Nazi members and some worked with the leaders of the Nazi Party.
+Many of these Germans were former Nazi party members and some worked with the leaders of the Nazi Party.